grrrwaaa/synthhackathonSB2024/README.md

 We are hosting a local synthesizer design hackathon hosted by MAT, UCSB and SBCAST.
 It is part of an international project sponsored by [Synthux Academy](https://www.synthux.academy), [Electro Smith](https://www.electro-smith.com), [Cycling`74](https://cycling74.com), and [Arturia](https://www.arturia.com/?gclid=CjwKCAiAioifBhAXEiwApzCztux6GyLSWwjfZP6dyDkH2szYwakcfsUeglHFjZN-qWaX-ZYkZYHA4BoCknkQAvD_BwE) with many universities and institutions around the world taking part through January and February.

+**Build an experimental synth instrument, sound art or experience involving sound**

-Participants make anything from sound art devices to interactive installations to musical instruments, but really the program is open-ended.
+Participants make anything from sound art devices to interactive installations to musical instruments or sculptures, but really the program is open-ended.
 The only ground rule is that projects must be connected to the theme and one of the prompts provided on the first day.

 [Examples of projects from the 2022 event](https://www.synthux.academy/events/hackathon-2022)